 Ice Cubes and Soda – You will also need lots of ice cubes to serve this drink.
 Club soda is needed to fill up the glass.

-Other Ingredients – A few fresh mint leaves, granulated sugar, lemon juice, and chopped fresh Jalapeno.
 The spicy kick from the jalapeños is to die for.
-If you don’t have Jalapeno, you can use green chilies too.
+If you don’t have Jalapenos, you can use green chilies too.

-Muddle using a muddler or the back of a spoon until mint leaves are macerated.
+Muddle using a muddler or the back of a spoon until the mint leaves are macerated.
 This step is important to release the flavor of mint.

 Fill 2 tall glasses with ice cubes.